CBL-nguyenson/We-art_esp32C3_FH4_detect_human/libraries/HomeSpan/docs/NOW.md

   * this *optional* **class-level** method changes the default passphrase used to generate ESP-NOW encryption keys for all SpanPoint objects from the default passphrase ("HomeSpan") to *pwd*, which can be a character string of any length
   * if used, this method must be called *before* the instantiation of any SpanPoint objects.
 Example: `SpanPoint::setPassword("MyPassword");`
   * the same passphrase must be used among all devices that are communicating via SpanPoint, else the receiving device will not be able to decrypt messages it receives

+* `static void setEncryption(boolean encrypt)`

+  * this *optional* **class-level** method provides the ability to enable or disable encryption according to whether *encrypt* is set to *true* or *false*
+  * by default, encryption is normally enabled (using the password above)
+  * if used, this method must be called *before* the instantiation of any SpanPoint objects.
+Example: `SpanPoint::setEncryption(false);` disables encryption for all SpanPoint connections
+  * note that this is a global setting - if SpanPoint encryption is disabled on the main device, it must also be disabled on every remote device, else communication between devices will fail
+  * enabling/disabling encryption impacts that total number of SpanPoint connections that can be supported by the ESP32's ESP-NOW functionality:
+    * with encryption enabled, the ESP32 can support a maximum of 7 ESP-NOW links (i.e. 7 instances of SpanPoint)
+    * with encryption disabled, the ESP32 can support a maximum of 20 ESP-NOW links (i.e. 20 instances of SpanPoint)

 * `static void setChannelMask(uint16_t mask)`